 - Not contacting a Los Angeles car accident lawyer.
 Your attorney is your best chance to seek a fair compensation after a car crash, because only an experienced lawyer is able to properly evaluate your damages and negotiate a fair settlement with insurance companies.

 These are the mistakes that can jeopardize your personal injury claim after a car accident in Los Angeles or elsewhere in California.
-Get a free consultation from our lawyers at Compass Law Group, P.C., to find out about other mistakes that you should avoid at all cost.
-Call our offices at (800) 602-4010 today.
+Get a free consultation from our lawyers at Compass Law Group, P.C., to find out about other mistakes that you should avoid at all costs.